Updated May 2023

 Good places to start to research agents are querytracker.net, literaryrambles.com, and the Absolute Write forums.
 What are you looking for?
 An agent who is with a reputable agency; who ideally has at least some sales record in the genre/age group you are writing in (or, if they’re new, are at an agency with a strong record); and who, in interviews/on social media etc. expresses something that makes you think they might be a good fit for your work.

-You should also check out pitchwars.org, and there are sometimes other opportunities/hashtags on Twitter for pitching your work to agents, such as #DVPit, which focuses on amplifying diverse and underrepresented voices.
-(Twitter is a good place to be in general if you’re seeking an agent, as many are active on there and might tweet about what they’re looking for.)
+You should also check out pitchwars.org, and there are sometimes other opportunities/hashtags on social media for pitching your work to agents, such as #DVPit, which focuses on amplifying diverse and underrepresented voices.

 Finally, to really dig into an agent’s history of sales, you can buy a membership to Publisher’s Marketplace and study the deal histories there.
 In addition, you should probably subscribe to Publisher’s Weekly Children’s Bookshelf, a biweekly (and free!) e-mail that not only covers news in the kidlit industry, but also announces most of the higher-profile book deals being made and can give you a sense of what’s selling for publication in the industry.
 As it includes the deal-making agent’s name and the publisher, this is another place for you to do a little agent research.